jimCresswell/DailyWordsmith/replit.md

 ## Overview

-Lexicon is a vocabulary learning application that presents users with one advanced word per day.
-The application provides comprehensive information about each word including pronunciation, definitions, etymology, and contextual examples.
-Users can track their learning progress through statistics like daily streaks and total words learned.
+Lexicon is a vocabulary learning application that teaches advanced GRE/SAT vocabulary words.
+The app loads random words on demand with a refresh button, displays comprehensive information (pronunciation, definitions, etymology, examples), and caches word data in PostgreSQL for 90 days.
+User progress (streak, words learned, level) is stored locally in browser localStorage without backend authentication.
 The app features a clean, educational-focused interface inspired by Duolingo's learning-centered design and Notion's information hierarchy.

+**Recent Refactor (November 2025):**
+- Migrated from daily word to random word loading with refresh button
+- Removed user authentication - stats now persist in browser localStorage
+- Implemented PostgreSQL caching with 90-day TTL for Dictionary API responses
+- Redesigned database: universal word data in DB, user-specific data in localStorage

 ## User Preferences